-25+ Companies with College Tuition Reimbursement Programs
+25 Companies with College Tuition Reimbursement Programs

+If you’re looking for ways to finance your college education, it's important to know that many companies offer tuition reimbursement programs.
 Tuition reimbursement is an employer benefit that provides financial assistance to employees pursuing a college degree or certificate.
-While these programs will typically look and operate differently at individual companies, they’re a great option for students to get some of their college expenses paid for.
-Here’s a breakdown of 25+ popular companies that offer tuition reimbursement programs to employees!
+While these programs will typically look and operate differently at individual companies, they’re a great option for students to have some of their college expenses paid for.
+Here’s a breakdown of 25 companies that offer tuition reimbursement programs to employees!

 After one year of continuous employment, Amazon will pre-pay 95% of tuition and fees for any employee (part or full-time) to earn certificates and associate degrees in high-demand occupations like aircraft mechanics, computer-aided design, medical lab technologies, nursing, and many other fields.

 Apple offers a few ways to help full-time employees with their education.
 The Apple Education Reimbursement program can help with formal education up to $5,250.
 Apple also has Apple University, which provides classes and training to help employees build skills and earn certificates.

 Part and full-time employees at AT&T can receive tuition assistance up to $5,250 per year as long as they have worked a minimum of six months at the company.
 Most college degrees are eligible for tuition assistance, but you can’t receive tuition assistance for certificate programs.

 Bank of America

 Part and full-time employees who have worked at Bank of America for at least six months can get up to $5,250 in job-related college courses or degree programs covered each year.

 Full-time employees who work at least 32 hours per week and have been employed for at least six months qualify for the Best Buy tuition assistance program, which reimburses up to $3,500 per year toward educational costs.